German–Soviet Axis talks: German proposed draft agreement

-In the air-raid shelter, Ribbentrop gave Molotov a draft agreement with two parts.
+Ribbentrop gave Molotov a draft agreement in the air-raid shelter with two parts.
 As had become the practice between the parties, one part was of the agreement that would eventually be made public, and the other contained the secret agreement.
-The public portion contained an agreement with a ten-year duration whereby the parties would respect each other's natural spheres of interests, and Germany, Italy and Japan would affirm their recognition of existing Soviet borders.
+The public portion contained an agreement with a ten-year duration whereby the parties would respect each other's natural spheres of interest, and Germany, Italy and Japan would affirm their recognition of existing Soviet borders.

 The draft of the secret agreement included the obligation not to join any alliance directed at the four signatories and to assist each other in economic matters.
 The secret agreement contained a protocol defining the territorial objectives of the four signatories, with Germany laying claims to Central Africa, Italy in North and Northeast Africa, Japan in Southeast Asia and the Soviet zone to the ”center south of the national territory of the Soviet Union in the direction of the Indian Ocean.”
 A second secret protocol provided that Germany, Italy and the Soviet Union would "liberate" Turkey from its international obligations with Britain to guarantee its borders.

 Molotov stated that the Soviet Union was concerned with several European issues, such as Turkey and Bulgaria, but also the fates of Hungary, Romania, Yugoslavia and Greece.
 In addition, the Soviets were also interested in the question of Swedish neutrality and the passage from the Baltic Sea.
-Molotov also cuttingly remarked that if England's fate was sealed, why they were talking in an air raid shelter.
+Molotov also cuttingly asked why, if England's fate was sealed, they were talking in an air raid shelter.

 Reaction to Molotov trip

 The news that Molotov held talks in Berlin initially stunned world media, with the British press endeavouring to determine whether the Soviets were preparing to join the Axis pact.
 When Molotov returned, he noted that the meeting produced "nothing to boast about" and that Ribbentrop's projected trip to Moscow was no longer mentioned but that the German draft proposal led to a complacent rather than crisis approach of continuing negotiations through "diplomatic channels".
 The pro-"Continental Bloc" Germans in Ribbentrop's entourage expected that Stalin would eventually yield, given the weakness of the Red Army.
 Weizsäcker commented that "we can continue for a long time" and that "war with Russia is impossible as long as we are busy with England, and afterwards it will be unnecessary".
 On November 14, Köstring reiterated his conviction that the Soviets indeed had no aggressive designs.
-On the contrary, "Molotov's trip (to Berlin) is for me just further proof of an idea that I have long held namely, that the Soviet Union wants to have peace with us, since it cannot expect any advantage from a conflict with us....
+On the contrary, "Molotov's trip (to Berlin) is for me just further proof of an idea that I have long held namely, that the Soviet Union wants to have peace with us, since it cannot expect any advantage from a conflict with us...
 The decisive factor in [evoking] the Soviet desire for peace is and remains the demonstrated strength of our army".